Phase 1 trial of India’s COVID-19 vaccine, Covaxin starts on 375 people

 BBIL which developed India's first potential indigenous COVID-19 vaccine said that testing has begun on 375 people.
 A report in the Hindustan Times said that BBIL said that the human trials of Covaxin started on July 15.
 The company has jointly developed the vaccine along with the Indian Council of Medical Research (ICMR).

-Earlier this month, it was reported that the Belagavi Jeevan Sakhi Multi Speciality hospital would be among the units where the multi city clinical trial of the vaccine would be conducted.
+Earlier this month, it was reported that the Belagavi Jeevan Sakhi Multi-Speciality hospital would be among the units where the multi-city clinical trial of the vaccine would be conducted.
 Trials would also be conducted at the AIIMS, Delhi and Hyderabad.
 The trial would also be conducted at the Nizam's Institute of Medical Sciences, Hyderabad.

 COVAXIN: Human trial of India's first COVID-19 vaccine begins at Rohtak, no adverse effects so far